siduction/sidu-manual/data/en/0712-systemd-service_en.md

     The D-Bus bus name under which this service can be reached must be specified here.
 The option is mandatory for services of *Type=dbus*.

 + **ExecStart=**
     Contains commands with their arguments that are executed when this unit is started.
 Exactly one command must be specified, unless the *Type=oneshot* option is set, in which case *ExecStart=* can be used multiple times.
-The value of *ExecStart=* must conform to the rules described in detail in the German man page [systemd.service](https://manpages.debian.org/testing/manpages-de/systemd.service.5.de.html).
+The value of *ExecStart=* must conform to the rules described in detail in the man page `man systemd.service` .

 + **ExecStop=**
     Can be used multiple times and contains commands to stop a service started by *ExecStart=*.
 The syntax is identical to *ExecStart=*.